fondemen/vagrant-kubernetes/README.md

 Cluster can merly be stopped by issuing `vagrant halt` and later restarted with `vagrant up` (with same env vars!).

+[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [Portworx](https://portworx.com/) Essentials as long as you supply you user ID using the PORTWORX_USER env var.
+To get your UserID, register a new spec on https://central.portworx.com/ (parameters are not used), and get the user parameter given by its "View Spec" action url.
+Main storage classes are "portworx-db-sc" (for ReadWriteOnce) and "portworx-shared-sc" for "ReadWriteMany".
+A [dasboard](http://192.168.2.100:8008) (with credentials admin:Password1) is available as long as the `pxcli` command.
+For your containers using Portworx volumes to be colocated with master copy of the volume, define the [`schedulerName: stork`](https://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/hyperconvergence/) parameter.

-[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [Heketi](https://github.com/heketi/heketi) / [GlusterFS](https://www.gluster.org/) using default storage class "glusterfs".
+If setting the GLUSTER=On env var, PersistentVolumeClaims can also be managed by [Heketi](https://github.com/heketi/heketi) / [GlusterFS](https://www.gluster.org/) using storage class "glusterfs".
 A new disk is provisionned for each VM dedicated to storage at `~/VirtualBox\ VMs/k8s0X/gluster-k8s0X.vdi`.
 Key for Heketi to communicate with worker nodes is generated on the fly.

 [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) are served by [Traefik](https://docs.traefik.io/providers/kubernetes-ingress/) on port 80.
 The traefik dashboard is available at http://192.168.2.100:9000/.

 Special thanks to [MM.
 Meyer and Schmuck](https://github.com/MeyerHerve/Projet3A-Kubernetes) for the installation procedure...

 ## Testing

+### Testing Portworx

+Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/portworx/nginx-portworks.yml`.
+Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).

+To load a file, list portworx volumes with `pxctl volume list` : one volume should show up (the one created by the persistent volume claim - you can find the exact volume name with `kubectl get pv $(kubectl get pvc test-pvc -o jsonpath='{.spec.volumeName}') -o jsonpath='{.spec.portworxVolume.volumeID}'`).
+To load a file, run the following command: `k exec $(kubectl get pods -l run=nginx -o jsonpath='{.items[0].metadata.name}') -- /bin/sh -c 'echo "Hello World!" > /usr/share/nginx/html/index.html'`.
+Now `curl -H 'Host: nginx.local' 192.168.2.100` should return "Hello World!".

+### Testing GlusterFS

+Env var GLUSTER should be set to "On" *before* vagrant up is issued.

 Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/master/nginx-test-file.yml`.
 Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).